 The easiest way to get to Parque Arvi is to take the Medellin metro system.
 This is also the cheapest way to go to Parque Arvi.
 From Poblado metro station it will take you around an hour to get to Parque Arvi.

-Of course, you can take a taxi from Medellin to Parque Arvi – the length of time it takes and the cost will depend on where you are travelling from in Medellin.
+Of course, you can take a taxi from Medellin to Parque Arvi – the length of time it takes and the cost will depend on where you are traveling from in Medellin.
 Ask at your hostel or hotel if this is the option you want to take.
 We do NOT recommend taking a taxi to Parque Arvi from Medellin as you’ll miss out on the superb views from the cable car systems that the Medellin Metro offers you.

 How to take the metro to Parque Arvi